ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/grants.md

 #***********************FLOATING BOX SECTION*****************************

 #***********************ACCORDION SECTION*****************************
-statement: "This goal will: rebalance compliance efforts with a focus on results for the American taxpayer; standardize grant reporting data and improve data collection in ways that will increase efficiency, promote evaluation, reduce reporting burden, and benefit the American taxpayer; measure progress and share lessons learned and best practices to inform future efforts, and support innovation to achieve results." #first accordion text

-challenge-bullets: yes

-challenge-bullets-text: "Approximately $700 billion is invested annually through more than 1,800 diverse Federal grant programs listed on CFDA.gov."
+statement: "Maximize the value of grant funding by applying a risk-based, data-driven framework that balances compliance requirements with demonstrating successful results for the American taxpayer. " #first accordion text

-challenge-bullet-1: "These funds support activities that touch every American, such as medical research, education, transportation infrastructure, workforce initiatives, economic development, and services for veterans.
-However, grant managers—including those that administer funds from inside the Federal Government and those from external organizations that receive Federal funds—report spending 40% of their time using antiquated processes to monitor compliance instead of data and analytics to monitor results."
+challenge: "The Federal government uses grants to invest approximately $700 billion each year in mission-critical needs for American taxpayers, but managers report spending 40% of their time using antiquated processes to monitor compliance instead of analyzing data to improve results. "

-challenge-bullet-2: "The organizations that receive Federal grant funds—from states, localities, and tribes to schools to non-profits—report that this current management framework is overly burdensome and takes away from the missions they are working to deliver.
-For instance principal investigators of research grants estimate that they spend, on average, 42% of their time meeting requirements, including those associated with pre-and post-award administration and preparation of proposals and reports—rather than conducting active research." #second accordion text

-opportunity: "Agencies will be able to articulate clearly the goals of grant programs and the results of Federal investments.
-Recipients and agencies spend less time on administrative compliance and more effort is put into achieving and reporting program results. " #third accordion text
+opportunity: "Standardize the grants management business process and identify, open, standardize, and link data.
+Use standard business process and data to identify opportunities to build shared solutions that reduce burden and improve the user experience.
+Leverage data, including data produced by annual audits, to assess and manage recipient risk.
+Hold recipients accountable for good performance practices that supports achievement of program goals and objectives and streamline burdensome compliance requirements for those that demonstrate results. " #third accordion text

 action-2018-Q1: "/CAP/action_plans/FY2018_Q1_Results-Oriented_Accountability_for_Grants.pdf"
 action-2018-Q2: "/CAP/action_plans/FY2018_Q2_Results-Oriented_Accountability_for_Grants.pdf"